beyerly/nlpxCCSR/README.md

 it interprets the sentence as a specific robot-command like 'pick up the ball'.
 THe CCSR platform will synthesize the text-based ccsrNlpClass responses back into speech using espeak.

-By running the dubug script nlpcmd.py, you get a cmd-line interface, and we can interact with the engine by typing questions or comamnds.
+By running the dubug script nlpcmd.py, you get a cmd-line interface, and you can interact with the engine by typing questions or commands.

+>> python nlpcmd.py

+nlpxCCSR requires the pattern.en package, and a wolframAplha app ID.